 Step 4: Prepare the Leveling Sand

-The best part of this project was watching Tom fabricate the tools we needed to do the job.
-He built a level and pounding tool using scrap wood from previous projects.
+The best part of this project was watching Tom fabricate the tools we needed for the job.
+He built a level and a pounding tool using scrap wood from previous projects.

 Step 5: Lay Patio Blocks

 This step was the hardest from a physical labor point of view.
-We used 2 ft. x 2 ft. cement blocks and they weighed a lot!
-It is critical to take your time during this step to ensure your blocks are level and straight.
+We used 2 ft. x 2 ft. cement blocks and they weigh a lot!
+It’s important to take your time during this step to ensure your blocks are level and straight.

 Step 6: Fill Any Extra Space with Gravel or Sand

 We wanted our path to be even with the ground, so we used the left over leveling sand to create a level surface.
-We will likely change this to gravel in the future, but for now the sand works perfectly.
+We will likely change to gravel in the future, but for now, the sand works perfectly.

 Step 7: Edge the Path to Keep the Sand In Place

 We lined to edge of the path using bricks we had on hand.
-We will likely replace the bricks with metal edging at some point, but the bricks hold the sand in place perfectly for now.
+We want to replace the bricks with metal edging at some point, but the bricks work for now.

 There you have it.
 This is the story of how and why we installed our garden path.
-I never imagined what a difference opening up the fence and adding a path would make.
-These simple changes make the two properties feel closer and that was the whole point.
+Adding an opening in our fence and building a path makes our garden feel closer to my Mother-in-law’s house, and that was the whole point.
 I’m declaring this project a success.
 Happy gardening!